The International advanced training course (Cip)

 A common education phase (2,5 months)

 The latter phase is shared with experienced French civil servants.
 This is a time to gain in-depth knowledge, to analyse, to think ahead and work in small groups together with French mid-career civil servants selected through the internal competition.

-This programme encourages comparative approaches by pooling experience and know-how, first among the students during the initial phase, and later during a common 3-month phase with the French students of the Cycle Supérieur de Perfectionnement des Administrateurs (CSPA) and the Cycle d'Intégration des Officiers (CIO).
+This programme encourages comparative approaches by pooling experience and know-how along three phases : among international students, then with professionnals at work during the internships and finally with the French student of the Cycle supérieur de perfectionnement des administrateurs (CSPA) during the common training phase.

 The fees are €4,000.

 Students are responsible for accommodation and training costs.
 They are estimated at €1,500 per month.

 Scholarships from the French government can be requested from the French Embassy.
 They can also be sought from a national or international, public or private institution, or even from the government which presented the candidate.

 Master’s registration fees: for students wishing to attend one of the two master’s courses, must pay €500 administration fees to the INSP and €260 registration fees to the university concerned.

 French government scholarship students are exempt from university registration fees.